A7mednage71/Reciplore/README.md

 ## 📌 Overview

-Reciplore allows users to explore and discover recipes based on categories, countries, and available ingredients.
-Users can watch recipe preparation videos, leave reviews, and find marketplaces to buy necessary ingredients.
+Reciplore is an intelligent cooking companion that helps you discover recipes based on what you already have.
+It lets you explore meals by category, country, or ingredients, watch step-by-step preparation videos, leave reviews, and even shop online for the needed items — all within the app.

+Whether you're managing your diet, cooking for the first time, or just curious to try something new, Reciplore makes the journey easier, smarter, and more personalized.

 ## 🔗 Live Demo & Showcase